-Alternatively, the part could be 3D printed using OEM dimensions resulting a quasi-OEM part that no one would be able to tell is a replicated piece.
-All the while, it's much cheaper than a true OEM part.
+Alternatively, the part could be 3D printed using OEM dimensions resulting a quasi-OEM part that it's much cheaper than a true OEM part [79].

-11.1.2 CAR COMPANIES THAT ARE USING 3D PRINTERS
+11.3 EXAMPLES OF USING 3D PRINTERS

 As 3D printers get cheaper, faster, and more accurate to operate, more industries find a use for them.
 One of the big industries that have been in love with 3D printers over the past decade is the automotive industry.
-Some of the biggest names in the world of auto have been using this technology to get an upper hand on their competitors [].
+Some of the biggest names in the world of auto have been using this technology to get an upper hand on their competitors [80].